koutsoulis/CryptoFeedAggregator/README.md

     activate Exchange
 ```
 ### Naming conventions
 Some directories are named "dto" or "domain".
-These are to disambiguate between similarly named DTO and Domain entities.
+These are there to disambiguate between similarly named DTO and Domain entities.
 In addition, DTO entities use naming conventions that are not idiomatic to Scala but reflect what they de/serialize from/to.

 Directories named "names" declare entities meant to be used as keys in maps, which means equality checking on them should be structural.